tacoman/tacoman.github.io/about.md

 Obviously every human is different in general, but the above is very much _not_ the case for many or even most enbies in my experience.
 Talk to your friends to find out how they feel and to respect them.

-# Social Anxiety and Meeting Me

-I guess it's a running theme these days for a lot of new people that they aren't sure how to say hello, or they think that I have too much going on to start a deeper conversation, and just let their social anxiety get the better of them.
-I'm a pretty open person and I'll respond to whoever so much as you aren't being a discriminatory jerk, but some people need an extra push to believe that.
-So this is a weird section to write, but if you've somehow gotten here without saying hello:

-Whichever group you're in, I was you very recently but with _everyone_.
-I also overanalyzed every introduction, and was pretty sure I'd made a terrible first impression on all the people I'm closest with now.
-I am getting better at this thanks to a core of friends who reassure me that my social awkwardness is mostly in my head and not a big issue any more, but I do still struggle with it sometimes!
-But just because it's in your head doesn't mean it's real.

-Some people are mistakenly under the impression that they shouldn't say hi because they think I'm cooler than them, which is also wrong.
-Literally anyone can buy a $30 Pac-Man novelty hat and wear it around places.
-Setting up Guardbook was part of a very specific skill set; your skills are also cool and can build things people will love.
-Becoming the director of
-MiSec Southfield wasn't because I was the most skilled hacker of the group (I am definitely not), but because of practicing empathy and working to build people up.
-If you're suffering from social anxiety, you're probably letting your own sense of empathy overwhelm you.
-You can learn to make it a strength instead of a weakness in time.